Shopping for an Aquabot robot pool cleaner?

 Suction and pressure automatic cleaners are good, but they don’t work quite well for picking up all kinds of debris.
 They are also a pain to set up.

 The Aquabot Pool Rover Hybrid cleans better than other automatic cleaners and doesn’t require any installation.
-It’s one of the cheapest robotic pool cleaners around, so don’t worry that you’ll have to spend a ton on upgrading to a pool robot.
+It’s one of the cheapest robotic cleaners around, so don’t worry that you’ll have to spend a ton on upgrading to a pool robot.

 The Pool Rover Hybrid has no smart mapping system.
 Instead, it comes with a locking pin that you can use to set the robot’s cleaning pattern.